 Wisteria is a fragrant-ornamental vine that is an aggressive grower.
-Since it the potential to outgrow its habitat, some Wisteria owners are having difficulties managing this plant.
+Since it has the potential to outgrow its habitat, some Wisteria owners are having difficulties managing this plant.

 Some of them try to slow down the growth of their Wisteria but often end up killing the plant for good.

 If you are looking for how to kill Wisteria with salt, I wrote an entire article about it.